Last Updated on

 - Let the tattoo dry thoroughly.

 If you are super talented, or it’s a small/simple design and there are no major continuity requirements, then you can simply draw your tattoo freehand.
-You can also create a template with a stencil or by using tracing paper – the design can then be completed freehand.
+Alternatively, you could create a template on the skin first by using a stencil or tracing paper – the design can then be completed freehand.

 - Print out the design as a mirror image.